 Serving the Mental Health Needs of the Underserved Scholarship

-William James College’s established the Serving the Mental Health Needs of the Underserved Scholarship to recognize the achievements and promise of students committed to pursuing Master’s (MA), Certificate of Advance Graduate Studies (CAGS) or Doctor of Psychology (PsyD) degrees at the college.
-The award is 2/3 of tuition costs throughout students’ enrollment in the program.
+The Serving the Mental Health Needs of the Underserved Scholarship established in William James College’s (WJC) Center for Multicultural & Global Mental Health (CMGMH) reflects WJC’s commitment to promoting social justice and addressing mental health disparities among disenfranchised populations in the U.S. The highly competitive scholarship, which covers 2/3 of tuition costs, recognizes the achievements and promise of students, committed to pursuing Master’s (MA), Certificate of Advance Graduate Studies (CAGS) or Doctor of Psychology (PsyD) degrees at WJC.
 Applicants will be evaluated based on a combination of academic achievement, leadership, and financial need.
-The scholarship is renewable annually, subject to students’ continued satisfactory academic progress, fulfillment of responsibilities (described below), and demonstrated financial needs.
-There is a limited number of these highly competitive scholarships.
+The scholarship is renewable annually, subject to awardees continued satisfactory academic progress, fulfillment of responsibilities (described below), and demonstrated financial needs.

 The broad, long-term objectives for the scholarship are:

-- To recruit students committed to pursuing careers in which they provide culturally informed mental health and/or organizational wellness services to underserved groups (e.g., immigrants/refugees, racial/ethnic minorities, sexual minorities, trauma exposed individuals).
+- To recruit students committed to pursuing careers in which they provide culturally informed mental health and/or organizational wellness services to historically underserved communities and groups (e.g., rural communities, immigrants/refugees, racial/ethnic minorities, sexual minorities, trauma-exposed children, disabled individuals).